dangrie158/dolce/docs/advanced/custom-templates.md

       ...
 ```

-1. change the target path if you set `DOLCE_CUSTOM_TEPLATE_PATH` to any other value.
+1. change the target path if you set `DOLCE_CUSTOM_TEMPLATE_PATH` to any other value.

 ## Designing the Templates